GDGAccra/CrashCourseWeb/HTML/readme_html.md

 - explain 'async' used in the script tags.
 Do this in a comment.
 - *hint* There are images on this page
 - what is the purpose of the ``alt`` attribute in ``img`` tag.

+## Exercise Five

+Find,explain and Correct the problems on this page **exercise_five_html**
+- the Audio
+- The video

+and  explain what the control attribute means.
+List out 3 other attributes and explain them, in relation to audio and video tags.